Moduli of weighted stable marked cubic surfaces: Fibers of

 \begin{proof} It follows from \cite[Lemma 10.8]{hackingStablePairTropical2009} and Sekiguchi's explicit descriptions of the strata $Z \subset \oY(E_7)$ \cite{sekiguchiCrossRatioVarieties2000} (cf. \cref{sec:A1divs}) that $\pi\vert_Z : Z \to W$ is determined by the pullback of boundary divisors of $W$.
 The interior $Z^{\circ}$ of $Z$ (i.e., the complement in $Z$ of the intersections with the boundary divisors) is a moduli space of 7 points in $\bP^2$ lying in a certain degenerate configuration, and the general fiber of $\pi\vert_Z$ is the blowup of $\bP^2$ at the first 6 points.
 For instance: \begin{enumerate} \item $D(7)$ gives the blowup of 6 points on a conic. \item $D(7) \cap D(56)$ gives the blowup of 6 points $p_1,\ldots,p_6$ such that $p_6$ lies on the line tangent to the conic through $p_1,\ldots,p_5$. \item $D(123) \cap D(345) \cap D(156)$ gives the blowup of 6 points $p_1,\ldots,p_6$ such that $p_1,p_2,p_3$ lie on a line, $p_3,p_4,p_5$ lie on a line, and $p_1,p_5,p_6$ lie on a line. \item $D(123) \cap D(345) \cap D(146) \cap D(256)$ gives the blowup of 6 points $p_1,\ldots,p_6$ such that any 3 points lie on a line (see also \cref{prop:A1strata}). \end{enumerate} In any case, the general fiber is the minimal resolution of a cubic surface with $k$ $A_1$ singularities. \end{proof}

 \begin{remark} Recall from \cref{prop:A1strata} that there are 2 types of intersections of 3 $D(A_1)$ divisors on $\oY(E_7)$, depending on whether the orthogonal complement of the 3 $A_1$'s in $E_7$ is a $D_4$ or a $3A_1$.
 The condition that all 3 $A_1$'s lie in $E_6$ ensures that only the second type occurs in the above lemma.
-Intersections of the first type occur, for instance, as the intersection of 3 horizontal $A_1$ divisors. \end{remark}
+Intersections of the first type occur, for instance, as the intersection of 3 horizontal $A_1$ divisors (and in particular, correspond to Eckardt points on the fibers of $\wt\pi : \wY(E_7) \to \wY(E_6)$, see \cref{sec:eckardts}). \end{remark}